-Egrain1, imax1, Isize , Emax2, Viblo

-[REAL, INTEGER, INTEGER, REAL, REAL]
+Egrain1 , imax1 , Emax2 , Isize , Viblo [REAL, INTEGER, REAL]

+Note that this ordering of parameters is not the same as in multiwell.dat.
 If Egrain1, imax1, & Emax2 do not match those for the MultiWell run (see line #2 of the MultiWell data file), then execution terminates with a message.
 In density and sums of states files, Viblo is the lowest vibrational frequency for a given species; it is used in the collision step routines.
 In rate constant input files, A real number must be input for Viblo, but it is ignored by MultiWell.